hellynakrani/PatternMaster-c/README.md

 ✅ Minimal setup — compile and run with any C compiler

-✅ 1. pattern_hollow_square.c
-Great for practicing nested loops and conditionals
+✅ Great for practicing nested loops and conditionals

+📂 Files Included

+✅ 1. pattern_hollow_square.c (🟢 Easy)

+Prints a hollow square using stars.

 * * * * * * * *
 *             *
 *             *